kindspells/astro-shield/README.md

       // parameter if you don't need this data, but it can be useful to
       // configure your CSP policies.
       sriHashesModule: resolve(rootDir, 'src', 'utils', 'sriHashes.mjs'),

+      // - If set, it controls how the security headers will be generated in the
+      //   middleware.
+      // - If not set, no security headers will be generated in the middleware.
+      securityHeaders: {
+        // For now, we can only control CSP headers, but we'll add more options
+        // in the future.
+        // - If set, it controls how the CSP (Content Security Policy) header will be
+        //   generated in the middleware.
+        // - If not set, no CSP header will be generated in the middleware.
+        contentSecurityPolicy: {
+          // - If set, it controls the "default" CSP directives (they can be overriden
+          //   at runtime).
+          // - If not set, the middleware will use a minimal set of default directives.
+          cspDirectives: {
+            'default-src': "'none'",
+          }
+        }
+      }
     })
   ]
 })